-A properly formatted and cropped logo emphasizes an agents’s credibility and can increase engagement with users.
+A properly formatted and cropped logo establishes your agents’s credibility, which can increase user engagement.
 A badly displayed logo lowers trust in an agent more than no branding at all.
 Because of how strongly a logo can affect users' perceptions and willingness to use an agent, it's important that your logo displays well.

 Logos crop to display as circles.
 Because images are defined as rectangles, you need to check that your logo crops to a circle well.
 You don't need to account for the thickness of the border that displays around logos.
 The border doesn't overlap the logo image.